 Paul Revere was the father of 16, so we welcome young children!
 Exhibit spaces cannot accommodate strollers.
 However, we have plenty of stroller parking space in our Courtyard.
-There are changing tables in each of our restrooms.

 We have written information available in Arabic, Chinese, Dutch, English, French, German, Hebrew, Italian, Japanese, Polish, Portuguese, and Spanish.

 Please ask our admissions booth staff for maps, directions, and visitor information.
 They can also assist with lost and found and first aid.